JumpmanYouKnow/PythonNotes/k8s Notes.md

 7. **chart**: a collect of files that describes your pod orchestration, that can be used to deploy a set of pods.
 8. **Job**: a wrapper to pod, usually runs a pod that carrying tasks that run only once, like db migration.
 9. **Service**: a wrapper to pod, one or more pods to perform a service.
 10. **Volumes**: file storage system, lives with node.
-Can define externel volumes on cloud providers, lives with cloud providers.
+Can define external volumes on cloud providers, lives with cloud providers.
-11. **Label**: To classify different kind of pods.
+11. **Label**: to classify different kind of pods.

 # Tools
 kubectl, kubeadmin, minikube, helm